unik-name/wordpress-unikname/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.12.40 [15 March 2020] =
+[Bugfix] Facebook Messenger share icon was not working on mobile devices [Improvement] Facebook Messenger is now using the Facebook App ID saved for Facebook login in the social login options [Improvement] Updated Facebook login icon according to the new branding guidelines of Facebook

 = 7.12.39 [20 February 2020] =
 [Bugfix] LiveJournal and Twitch were appearing as blank icons in the social login icon-bar (if selected) after updating plugin to previous version